 To see if your children are up-to-date on their vaccines, look at the CDC’s immunization schedule and talk to your healthcare provider.

 Teens and young adults who did not get the HPV vaccine when they were younger should get it now.
 Young women can get HPV vaccine through age 26, and young men can get vaccinated through age 21.
-The vaccine is also recommended for gay and bisexual young men, and also for young men with compromised immune systems (including HIV) through age 26, if they did not get HPV vaccine when they were younger.
+The vaccine is recommended for gay and bisexual young men, and also for young men with compromised immune systems (including HIV) through age 26, if they did not get HPV vaccine when they were younger.
+The HPV vaccine can be given to boys and girls as early as 9 years old.